 Save Standard Time is a nonprofit, nonpartisan, donor-funded, volunteer-run effort to preserve and extend the observation of geographically appropriate Standard Time.

-Presenting concerns of scientists and advocates, Save Standard Time works to raise awareness, inform journalists, and lobby lawmakers to recognize the history and overwhelming body of evidence for maintaining Standard Time in winter months, and for ending clock changes with permanent Standard Time.
+Presenting concerns of scientists and advocates for public well-being, Save Standard Time works to raise awareness, inform journalists, and persuade lawmakers to recognize the history and overwhelming body of evidence for maintaining Standard Time in winter months, and for ending clock changes with permanent Standard Time.
 Unlike Daylight Saving Time (DST), Standard Time is objectively defined from nature, and it provides the greatest benefit to public health, public safety, scholastic potential, individual prosperity, civil liberty, and the environment.